Notes on Daniel

 The first beast may have resembled the griffin, a legendary creature with the body of a lion and the head and wings of an eagle.
 As the lion was traditionally considered the king of the beasts and the eagle was the king of the birds, the griffin was thought to be an especially powerful and majestic creature.
 Griffins are normally known for guarding treasure.
 In antiquity it was a symbol of divine power and a guardian of the divine.
-A Wikipedia article dates the griffin at least as early as the 5th-4th century BC in Central Asia, probably originating from the Medo-Persian Empire. (http://en.wikipedia.org/wiki/Griffin)
+Use of the griffin dates at least as early as the 5th-4th century BC in Central Asia, probably originating from the Medo-Persian Empire.

 According to Dictionary.com the griffin was a favorite decorative motif in the ancient Middle Eastern and Mediterranean lands, not just Babylon.
 Probably originating in the Levant [eastern shores of the Mediterranean] in the 2nd millennium B.C., the griffin had spread throughout western Asia and into Greece by the 14th century B.C..
 The Asiatic griffin had a crested head, whereas the Minoan and Greek griffin usually had a mane of spiral curls.
 It was shown either recumbent or seated on its haunches, often paired with the sphinx.